jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 The user is in charge of putting the definition files on the Kong Gateway file system.

-### External entities
+### Import and External entities
 WSDL and XSD definitions can import other definitions by using `<import>` tag:
 - URL (`http(s)://`), example: `<import schemaLocation ="https://client.net/FaultMessage.xsd"/>`
 - File, example: `<import schemaLocation ="/usr/local/FaultMessage.xsd"/>`

 The plugins manage both types of import:
 - URL (`http(s)://`): the plugins synchronously or asynchronously download the definition
-- File: the plugins read the defintion from the Kong Gateway file system
+- File: the plugins read the definition from the Kong Gateway file system

 ### Caching
-The plugins compile/parse the WSDL/XSD/XSLT definitions and keep them in a Kong memory cache for improving performance.
-In case of errors due to incorrect WSDL/XSD definitions (e.g. missing a leading "<"), the plugins compile/parse the definitions again; for XSLT definitions, the error message is kept in the cache.
+- The plugins compile/parse the WSDL/XSD/XSLT definitions and keep them in a Kong memory cache for improving performance
+- WSDL/XSD: in case of error due to incorrect definition (e.g. missing a leading "<"), the plugins compile/parse the definition again
+- XSLT: the error message is kept in the cache
+- WSDL/XSD: when the TTL is reached the plugins compile/parse once more
+- The difference in behavior (WSDL/XSD vs XSLT) comes from the URL external entities that can be downloaded without any guarantee of the result (and the download of URL external entities is only provided by WSDL/XSD)
+- If the plugin configuration changes, the cache is refreshed for all plugins (even if there is a change in only one plugin)
+- The caching is not compatible with Asynchronous download of URL External Entities (`config.ExternalEntityLoader_Async`=`true`)

 ### Recommendation
-1) When defining a large number of `soap-xml-handling` plugins (let's say +100), prefer using WSDL/XSD/XSLT definition files rather than raw definitions.
+1) When defining a large number of `soap-xml-handling` plugins (let's say +100), prefer using WSDL/XSD/XSLT definition in files rather than raw definitions.
 It drastically decreases the memory size of the Kong Gateway configuration sent by the Control Plane.

 2) When importing definitions, it is recommended to configure the plugins preferably in this order:
-    1) Use Files
+    1) Use the File definition (in case of high number of `soap-xml-handling` plugins)
-    2) Use External Entities and put the content in `config.xsdSoapSchemaInclude` or `config.xsdApiSchemaInclude`
+    2) Put the content in `config.xsdSoapSchemaInclude` or `config.xsdApiSchemaInclude`
-    3) Use External Entities (and choose the type of download: synchronous or asynchronous)
+    3) Use URL External Entities (and choose the type of download: synchronous or asynchronous)

 ### Error management
 In case of misconfiguration the Plugins send to the consumer a SOAP Fault (HTTP 500 Internal Server Error) following the W3C specification: